 In 2012, after many years of training a large and diverse WSMLO board of directors, Tim F., stepped aside, and Jeff Henness served as Board President.
 Presently, Toby Noon has taken over the leadership role as Board President.

-In 2019, The Board of Directors decided to change the organizations name to Washington State Leather Organization, in order to encompass the entire community.
-The federal legal name remains the same, but now we operate under the dba name of Washington State Leather Orgaqnization.,
+In 2019, The Board of Directors decided to change the organizations name to Washington State Leather Organization, in order to better encompass the entire leather community.
+The federal legal name remains the same, but now we operate under the dba name of Washington State Leather Organization.

 Many of the other past titleholders, board members and hard working volunteers of WSLO, all have all in there own way contributed to the success that is WSLO Today.
 A complete listing of past Washington State titleholders are listed on this web site.